DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 ## Man-in-the-Browser Attack

-- Man-in-the-Browser attack uses the saem tactics as the MITM except that a Trojan horse is used to capture and manipulate calls between the main browser and its security mechanisms (or libraries) on an ad-hoc basis.
+- Man-in-the-Browser attack uses the same tactics as the MITM except that a Trojan horse is used to capture and manipulate calls between the main browser and its security mechanisms (or libraries) on an ad-hoc basis.

 - The most common usage is financial fraud, which manipulates transactions of Internet banking and brokerage sites.